Kosikowski/swift-zlib/doc/WINDOWS_BUILD_ISSUES.md

 ## Overview

-This document details the challenges encountered when building SwiftZlib on Windows and the various solutions attempted to resolve them.
+This document details the challenges encountered when building SwiftZlib on Windows and the solutions implemented to resolve them.

 ## Problem Description

 ### Primary Issue: Cyclic Dependency in Swift Overlay Shims

-The main issue is a cyclic dependency error that occurs during Swift module compilation on Windows:
+The main issue was a cyclic dependency error that occurred during Swift module compilation on Windows:

 ```
 cyclic dependency in module 'ucrt': ucrt -> _visualc_intrinsics -> ucrt